Kapelianovych/moru/README.md

 npm i moru
 ```

-The library is distributes as non-minified and non-transpiled source code, so you have to transpile it by yourself in a way that you want.
-Luckily, you don't have to worry about it as any bundler do it by default.
+The library is distributed as non-minified and non-transpiled source code, so you have to transpile it by yourself in a way you want.
+Luckily, you don't have to worry about it as any bundler does it by default.

 ## Documentation